14th Pennsylvania Cavalry Regiment: Hunter's attack on Lynchburg

-Averell's division arrived in Lexington on June 11 around noon, with the 14th Pennsylvania Cavalry in the advance.
-Schoonmaker's brigade drove away Confederate troops, including cadets from the Virginia Military Institute (a.k.a.
-VMI), commanded by Brigadier General John McCausland.
-The town was extremely hostile, and Union soldiers were shot at from the direction of buildings belonging to VMI.
-Hunter ordered the buildings bombed and destroyed.
-He also relieved Schoonmaker from command because Schoonmaker did not burn VMI immediately when he took the town.
+Advancing toward Lynchburg, Averell's division arrived in Lexington on June 11, with the 14th Pennsylvania Cavalry in the advance.
+Hunter ordered the Virginia Military Institute (a.k.a.
+VMI) buildings bombed and destroyed, and relieved Schoonmaker from command because Schoonmaker did not burn VMI immediately when he took the town.
 On the next day, Hunter ordered Schoonmaker to proceed south with his brigade, and handed Schoonmaker a paper that said Hunter's treatment of Schoonmaker "had been under a misapprehension".
-The division moved through Buchanan, across the Blue Ridge Mountains, through Liberty, and arrived at New London around dusk on June 16.

-At sunrise on June 17, Averell moved north by the old road from New London until they got 4 mi from Lynchburg.
-At that time, a battle began with Schoonmaker's brigade arriving first and deploying on the left of the pike.
-Powell's and Oley's brigades arrived next.
+At sunrise on June 17, Averell moved toward Lynchburg until it was about 4 mi away.
+At that time, a battle began with Schoonmaker's brigade arriving first and deploying on the left side of the pike.
 The cavalry fought dismounted until late in the afternoon, when it was replaced by infantry and artillery.
-Fighting continued on the next day with the cavalry back in front, although the Union forces were on the defensive instead of attacking.
-At dark, the regiment was surprised to learn that Schoonmaker's and Powell's brigades were the only Union troops active in the field—all other troops and wagons had already begun to fall back.
-The 14th Pennsylvania Cavalry was therefore the first and last Union regiment to fight in the Battle of Lynchburg.
-The retreat was made westward, and Averell's entire division fought for two hours near Liberty until its ammunition was exhausted and it was relieved by Crook's infantry.
-The regiment's casualties from June 10 through June 23 totaled to 27.
-Losses for all divisions were 938.
+Fighting continued on the next day with the cavalry back in front, although the Union forces were now on the defensive.
+That evening the Union Army retreated westward.
+The regiment's casualties from June 10 through June 23 totaled 27.